National Broadband Network: 2013

 The Multi-Technology Mix (MTM) was selected as the approach to broadband provision by the Liberal–National coalition in the lead up to the 2013 Australian federal election.
+That is, response to what the coalition stated to be excessive performance specifications and costs they moved from a model which previously focused on FTTP (fibre to the premises) to a multi-technology mix model using FTTx, including FTTP, FTTN (fibre to the node), FTTB (fibre to the building or basement) and most recently FTTdp (fibre to the distribution point); and HFC (hybrid fibre coaxial) in metropolitan areas.
+Regional and remote areas were mainly unchanged as a result of the strategic review and typically receive a service using either fixed wireless, using LTE technology, or satellite.

-After the 2013 election, the Abbott Government announced immediate changes to the NBN: most of the NBN Co board was asked to resign; Ziggy Switkowski was appointed Chairman; and rollout was moved from FTTP to 'alternative technologies' such as fibre to the node.
+After the 2013 election, the Abbott government announced immediate changes to the NBN: most of the NBN Co board was asked to resign; Ziggy Switkowski was appointed chairman; and rollout was moved from FTTP to "alternative technologies" such as fibre to the node.
 The government limited the rollout of FTTP to those areas already in development.
 Later implementation of the Multi-Technological Mix (MTM) began with the promise of earlier completion and significant cost savings compared to the earlier approach.
 The predominant change was the adoption of a mixed copper-optical technology with fibre to the node (FTTN).
 Studies and a strategic review were commissioned.

 As of 3 November 2013, construction of the network had passed 354,793 premises and 109,862 customer services were active.
 In areas where the FTTP network was rolled out, a similar agreement with Optus was in place.

+Following the election of the Abbott government, NBN Co reassessed financial forecasts and progress of the NBN roll-out and published a strategic review in December 2013.
 On 12 December, the NBN Co board appointed Bill Morrow as NBN Co's new CEO, replacing Quigley.
 Telstra asserted its intention to retain the $11bn value it generates from the previous government's deal.

 Delays occurred when work was stopped for several weeks on sites where asbestos was found in Telstra pits.
 Turnbull announced the MTM approach promising significant savings and earlier completion.
 The MTM added fibre to the node (FTTN) as the preferred technology; and kept hybrid fibre-coaxial (HFC) (previously planned to be shut down).